jplf/radiog/README.md

 Updated : no more any problem with a dongle.

 ### Layout
 This application is split in 2 parts : the backend implementing the sound player services and the frontend giving users a nice web interface to the the services.
-The backend services are available by http rest requests.
+The backend services are also directly available by http rest requests.

 ### Hardware